ashutoshmeher-r3/corda-samples/cordapp-upgrades/README.md

 Version 1 contracts and flows will be our initial cordapp implementation.
 Its a simple cordapp on vehicle registration, which contains two flows, one for issuing registration number for the vehicle and other for transferring the vehicle to a new owner.
 There would be 3 parties involved - `RTO`
-(The registering authority), `Party A` and `PartyB`.
-We assume that both the flows would be initiated by the `RTO`. `Police` party would get involved in the laster part as we upgrade the cordapps to include to features.
+(Regional Transport Office, It is the registering authority who registers vehicle and issue registration numbers), `Party A` and `PartyB`.
+We assume that both the flows would be initiated by the `RTO`. `Police` party would get involved in the later part as we upgrade our cordapps to include new features.

 **Version 2 Flows**